anondeveg/algebruuh/README.md

 🚧 **Early Development** - Currently implements lexical analysis ONLY.
 AST generation and evaluation are in progress.

 ## Note
-The lexer and AST are things I’m building mostly by intuition right now.
+The lexer and parser are things I’m building mostly by intuition right now.
 Both will be rewritten later in a more standard, industry-style way.
 The whole purpose of the project is to have fun and learn.

 ## Prerequisites